NickMP/Pokemon-Showdown/mods/gennext/README.md

 - Sand Veil grants 20% damage reduction in sand (this replaces Sand Veil's usual effect)

-- Water Veil grans 12.5% damage reduction out of rain and 25% damage reduction in rain, in addition to its usual effect
+- Water Veil grants 12.5% damage reduction out of rain and 25% damage reduction in rain, in addition to its usual effect

 - Multiscale decreases damage by 1/3 rather than 1/2 (Sorry, Dragonite,